 So, check out some of our family favorites and other great Valentine’s Day activities to add to the mix!

 Traditions Your Family Will Love

 1. Hearts on the Door

-Every February 1st, mom (or dad) starts the month off with a heart on kids’ doors saying one thing she/he loves about them.
-Every morning until Valentine’s Day, the kids wake up to a new heart.
+On February 1st, mom (or dad) starts the month by putting a paper heart on the kids’ doors saying one thing she/he loves about them.
+Then, every morning until Valentine’s Day, the kids wake up to a new heart.
 This heartwarming tradition is a favorite in our household.

 And if you’re low on time or energy, simply print and cut the love notes below for your kids!